 Do you have a piece to submit?
 We will consider any art piece for publication (including but not limited to: poetry, paintings, songs, stories).
 Read the rules and regulations outlined below to increase your chances of a successful submission.

-Want to be considered for a future cycle?
-E-mail your art, questions, or comments to by clicking the button below.
+Want to be considered for this cycle?
+E-mail your art, questions, or comments by clicking the button below.